Meeting with Under-Secretary-General of United Nations Counter-Terrorism Office Vladimir Voronkov

-Belarus President Alexander Lukashenko met with Vladimir Voronkov, Under-Secretary-General of the United Nations Counter-Terrorism Office, who arrived in Belarus to take part in the high-level international conference “Preventing and Countering Terrorism in the Digital Age" in Minsk on 9-10 October.
+Belarus President Aleksandr Lukashenko met with Vladimir Voronkov, Under-Secretary-General of the United Nations Counter-Terrorism Office, who arrived in Belarus to take part in the high-level international conference “Preventing and Countering Terrorism in the Digital Age" in Minsk on 9-10 October.

-Alexander Lukashenko noted that he was surprised to learn that Vladimir Voronkov’s father (famous Soviet historian specializing in Slavic studies, professor at Moscow State University Ivan Voronkov) was born in the village of Rzhavtsy, Shklov District.
+Aleksandr Lukashenko noted that he was surprised to learn that Vladimir Voronkov’s father (famous Soviet historian specializing in Slavic studies, professor at Moscow State University Ivan Voronkov) was born in the village of Rzhavtsy, Shklov District.
 “Your father was born in the place where I spent my childhood years and where I walked, sometimes barefoot, when I was in charge of some organizations.
 I know this village very well.
 It is very close from the place where I worked, literally several kilometers.
 I know that you are going there,” the president noted.

 He said that he is glad that Vladimir Voronkov has plans to visit the native land of his father.
 “Give my best regards to our native land.
 Do not forget it, come to visit.
 Though there are no manufacturing or agricultural companies there, it is a very promising and nice little village.
-Now I know that the outstanding Slavic scholar – your father – stems from there,” Alexander Lukashenko said.
+Now I know that the outstanding Slavic scholar – your father – stems from there,” Aleksandr Lukashenko said.

 He asked to convey the best and most cordial wishes to UN Secretary-General Antonio Guterres.
 “We have brilliant, very friendly relations.
 We trust each other.
 Give him best regards from Belarus,” the head of state emphasized.